input-output-hk/catalyst-forge/blueprint/README.md

 }
 ```

+If no blueprint files are found, the loader will return a `Blueprint` structure with default values provided for all fields.

 ### Blueprint Schema

 The blueprint schema is embedded in the `schema` package and can be loaded using the included function: